NicolasTarbouriech/react-fifo/README.md

 Fifo web app

 ## Running the Application
-To run the application, use the following command:
+To run the application, make sure your back-end is running and then use the following command:
 - npm run start

 Enjoy your time! :)